ethangraham2001/ba5-summaries/markdown/com301-final.md

 knowledge of the code, or full knowledge.
 We refer to these as black box, grey box, and white box.

+## Sanitization

-Moreover, we can use sanitization to detect bugs earlier, and increase bug detection chances.
+We can use sanitization to detect bugs earlier, and increase bug detection chances.
 A famous example is **AddressSanitizer** which detects memory errors, marking red-zones i.e. zones that the program should not catch.
 Doubles execution time.